The Elder Scrolls V: Skyrim: Technical issues

 At the launch of Skyrim, many technical issues of varying severity were reported.
 Some examples include a texture down-scaling issue on the Xbox 360 version when the game was run from the hard drive; crashes, slowdown and frame rate issues on the PlayStation 3 version when save files exceeded 6 MB, commonly occurring due to extended gameplay times; and various crashes and slowdowns on the Windows version.
 According to Skyrim's director Todd Howard, the notion that bugs were caused by "restrictive RAM" is incorrect.
 Howard said, "It's literally the things you've done in what order and what's running."

-Since release, several patches were published to address technical issues and improve overall gameplay.
+Since its release, several patches have been published to address technical issues and improve overall gameplay.
 Patch 1.2 was released on November 29, 2011, to fix some of the game's issues; however, some players reported new bugs in the game following the patch, including more frequent game crashes.
 Patch 1.3 was released on December 7, 2011, to improve stability, further address known issues, and fix some problems that were introduced in version 1.2.
 Patch 1.4 was released on February 1, 2012, for the PC.
 Another list of issues and bugs were addressed in this patch, and Skyrim launcher support for Skyrim Workshop (PC) was provided.
 Patch 1.5 was released on March 20, 2012, for the PC.
 Numerous bugs were fixed, and new archery/spellcasting kill cams were included.
 On April 12, 2012, Bethesda announced that Kinect support would be coming for the Xbox 360 version of Skyrim, with over 200 voice commands.
 Patch 1.6 was released on May 24, 2012, for the PC.
 This includes a new feature: mounted combat.
 Patch 1.7 was released on July 30, 2012, for the PC, and 1.8 was released on November 1, 2012, for the PC.
 These two introduced only minor bugfixes.
 Patch 1.9 was released on March 18, 2013.
 In addition to providing various bug fixes, this patch also added new features, most prominently the new "Legendary" difficulty, and "Legendary" skills, which effectively remove the level cap.

-An unofficial patch attempts to fix remaining issues unattended by the official patches.
+An unofficial patch attempts to fix the remaining issues unattended by the official patches.
 It lists hundreds of gameplay, quest, and other bugs that it fixes in the game and its add-ons.